The perfect finger-food brunch dish to serve a crowd, these Brunch Bruschetta are topped with herbed garlic butter, prosciutto, and eggs.

 And even when my alarm goes off and I have coffee in hand, my most ideal mornings consist of lounging around in bed, catching up on blogs and Twitter and reading a book or magazine.
 Then I’d obviously need a little time to get semi-presentable and put on clothes that don’t consist of leggings and a tee-shirt.
 So, I really don’t have any desire to have you at my house before 11:00.
 Hope that works for you!
 Also, do you mind if I wear my slippers?

-If it does, I’ll probably make you some Brunch Bruschetta because I made it a couple weeks ago and decided it would be the perfect thing to serve to some morning guests.
+If that all sounds good then I’ll probably make you some Brunch Bruschetta because I made it a couple weeks ago and decided it would be the perfect thing to serve to some morning guests.
 Or early afternoon guests as the case may be.

 The best part (besides the butter, eggs, prosciutto, cheese, and bread) is that you can do a lot of the prep the day before.
 So, you really can roll out of bed, assemble, and entertain.

-I made the butter the day before by taking a stick of room temperature butter, a peeled and minced garlic clove, and 2 T finely chopped parsley mixing them together in a bowl.
+I made the butter the day before by taking a stick of room temperature butter, a peeled and minced garlic clove, and 2 Tbsp finely chopped parsley and mixing them together in a bowl.

 And prosciutto, too.
 Because why not??

 I popped them back in the oven for 3-4 minutes to get the cheese all melty.